akuniutka/git-basics/README.md

-# Git Basic Commands
+# Git Basics

-The list of Git commands to start with
+## The list of Git commands to start with

----

 ```bash
 git version